Selling A Business Q&A

 It might also be helpful if you took a good look at your business from the perspective of a buyer.
 Try to put yourself in the place of a prospective purchaser of the business.
 What would you do to make it more attractive or more saleable?
-Obviously, the financial records of your business are critical to the sale of your business, but how it looks is also important.
+Obviously, the financial records of your business are critical to the sale of your business.
 First impressions really count!
-If a potential buyer doesn't like the appearance of your business, the rest of it may never get a chance.
 If you have any questions, please don't hesitate to call us.
 We look forward to hearing from you!

 Do You Have Other Questions?